campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-08-04-17-24-18
+- Updated Contacts and Sales Column Payment Terms to be a Select that uses the ARRAY_PAYMENTS_TERMS array.

 2025-08-04-16-42-18
 - Removed Payments.DateReceived from Code and SQL.
 - Updated Payments and Disbursements.